zammad/zammad-user-documentation/basics/zammad-glossary.rst

 C
 -

-Custom Development (CD)
-   We are constantly working on improving Zammad, and we keep adding new features with every single release.
-However, sometimes our customers might require a very specific new feature, addition, or adjustment that is either very urgent or very particular to their individual use case.
-   This is when a custom development can take place: We offer the customer to develop the desired feature at a price that we agree upon previously (which is based on the expected hours needed for completion).

 Changelog
    With every new release comes a new changelog.
 It is basically a list of all the things that have changed, from new enhancements to bug fixes.